Saydemr/CUDA-Brute-Force/README.md

 ```

 ### Create the hashes
+This takes time and requires a lot of disk space.
+You can use precomputed hashes from [here](https://drive.google.com/drive/folders/1GS69Dri1jtHbZu4Ypk7VMBoaJ6jWL3p_?usp=sharing).
 ```
 chmod +x creator.sh
 ./creator.sh
 ```

 ### Run the tests
+As the length and complexity increases, time to crack password also increase.
+You may press "s" to learn the estimated time and "q" to exit.
 ```
 chmod +x checker.sh
 ./checker.sh